 - Reduced exercise tolerance

 Other hormone testing, such as thyroid testing, is typically done first to rule out other conditions that may cause similar symptoms.
 GH deficiency is rare in children and adults.
-It is possible in adults if GH deficiency was diagnosed in childhood or there is a history of hypothalamic or pituitary disease.

 What does the test result mean?